Past Events

 Mark Wygoda Talk

 We are delighted to be offering our Distinguished Lecture Series again this year, structured around the three categories of our educational programs: Anti Bias, Human Rights, and the Holocaust.
 Our first speaker was Mark Wygoda, Professor Emeritus from McNeese State University in Louisiana and a current member of the Holocaust Speakers Bureau of the Center for Holocaust, Genocide, and Human Rights Education of North Carolina.
-Mark has 30 years of experience giving presentations about his father, Hermann Wygoda, a German-born Polish Jew whose fascinating story is one of defiance and resistance.
-Posing as a Catholic Pole of German ancestry, Hermann lived and worked in open society while secretly helping other Jews by smuggling food into the Warsaw ghetto and later fought back as a commander of partisan fighters in German-occupied northern Italy.
-Following the war, Hermann was awarded an American Bronze Star medal for valor and immigrated to the US to start a new life.
+Mark has 30 years of experience giving presentations about his father, Hermann Wygoda, a German-born Polish Jew who initially was a Warsaw ghetto food smuggler and later a partisan brigade commander during the Holocaust.
+His father's story is one of defiance and resistance.
+Posing as a Catholic Pole of German ancestry, Hermann lived and worked in open society while secretly helping other Jews by smuggling food into the Warsaw ghetto.
+He later aggressively fought back against his enemies after he became a commander of partisan fighters in German-occupied northern Italy.
+Following the war, Hermann was awarded an American Bronze Star medal for valor in combat by US General Mark Clark, and then immigrated to the US to start a new life.
 After his death Mark edited and published his father’s memoir, entitled In the Shadow of the Swastika.

 Pride Portland 2024